Icon-05

 • Modifier 53: You can use this modifier whenever you have to discontinue a procedure.
 The reason can be extenuating circumstances or if the patient’s well-being is threatened.

-• Modifier 59: Modifier 59 indicates that a medical procedure is independent from the other procedures that were performed that day.
+• Modifier 59: Modifier 59 indicates that a medical procedure is independent of the other procedures that were performed that day.

 • Modifier 76: A physician or any other healthcare provider can use it if they repeat a procedure subsequent to the original one.